-While we requested data from the server, we'd what the server responded with.
+Having requested data from the server, we'd now like to see what the server responded with.
 Since we already saved the server's response, we can read it back.
-Luckily for us, request s automatically decodes the server's response into human-readable text, you can read it back by calling response.text.
+Luckily for us, requests automatically decodes the server's response into human-readable text, you can read it back by calling response.text.